3 Simple Tips To Lose Weight During Winter

 Eat More Fruits and Veggies

-It’s the simplest piece of weight loss and it may also be the most effective.
-The human body is tuned to run on a particular type of fuel, in the same way that a car may need a higher grade of gas.
-That fuel is made up mostly of fresh fruits and vegetables, with lesser amounts of protein and other stuff.
+Eating more fruits and veggies or having a diet is the simplest piece of weight loss and it may also be the most effective for metabolism[3] as well.
+The human body is tuned to run on a particular type of fuel, in the same way, that a car may need a higher grade of gas.
+That fuel[4] is made up mostly of fresh fruits and vegetables, with lesser amounts of protein and other stuff.

 It can be tough to just suddenly swear off processed foods.
-Your body is still craving all of the fat and sugar in processed food, especially in winter when your energy needs may be higher.
-Instead of trying to cut junk food out, try to add more healthy food in.
+Your body is still craving all of the fat and sugar in processed food, especially in the winter season when your energy needs may be higher.
+Instead of trying to cut junk food out, try to add more healthy food.
 With a more positive approach, the change might be easier.

-At first, it may seem like you’re giving up all the tasty food you like, replacing it with salad.
+At first, it may seem like you’re giving up all the tasty food you like, replacing it with salad or dietary meals.
 However, you don’t actually have to give up tasty food.
-Warmed-up fruit can be as delicious as ice cream, while being way healthier.
-Have a nice cup of warming tea instead of hot chocolate with marshmallows.
+Warmed-up fruit can be as delicious as ice cream while being way healthier.
+Have a nice cup of warming herbal tea or drink warm water instead of hot chocolate with marshmallows.
 Steaming soup, chock full of veggies, is a great way to warm up on a cold day.

 An easy guideline is tracking the space on your plate.
 If fruits and veggies take up about half your plate, you’re in good shape.
 If they’re being crowded out by fat and carbs, you may need to rethink your eating habits.